-- (4) Stimulus of Nominal Aggregate Demand close to Fiscal Functions: argument expects that monetary policy will substitute for, or support, the incometransfer function of fiscal policy.
+This argument expects that monetary policy will substitute for, or support, the income-transfer function of fiscal policy.
 The most extreme way of doing this is by issuing money through the underwriting of government bonds in compensation for a tax cut.
-This means that monetary policy stimulates aggregate demand by financing the fiscal deficit through actual "helicopter money" (i.e., a theoretical experiment which increases the monetary base through the dissemination of banknotes from a helicopter and is often found in finance textbooks).
+This means that monetary policy stimulates aggregate demand by financing the fiscal deficit through actual "helicopter money" (i.e., a theoretical experiment often found in finance textbooks that increases the monetary base through the dissemination of banknotes from a helicopter).
 In this strategy, advocates intend to transfer purchasing power directly to households to stimulate nominal aggregate demand and avoid deflation.
 However, it is necessary that such a policy be simultaneously implemented with fiscal policy.
 The aggregate demand stimulus effect will vary since it depends on expectations as to whether the tax cut is permanent or temporary.
-The policy recommendation that a central bank should directly finance the corporate sector by extending credit to corporations (which could use private banks as agents) or finance government affiliated financial institutions is also a form of income transfer. - (5) Working on Dynamic Path of Expected Inflation: This is a policy recommendation whereby the monetary authorities try to influence the expected rate of inflation by changing monetary policy style such as announcing an inflation target.
+The policy recommendation that a central bank should directly finance the corporate sector by extending credit to corporations (which could use private banks as agents) or finance government-affiliated financial institutions is also a form of income transfer.

+[5] Working on a dynamic path of expected inflation

+This is a policy recommendation whereby the monetary authorities try to influence the expected rate of inflation by changing monetary policy style such as announcing an inflation target.
 In this argument, any measures to raise the inflation rate can be utilized as long as they influence market expectations.
 Hence, this argument is usually combined with the previous four arguments.
-Needless to say, the time horizon for influencing expectations is of consequence. - (6) Reflationary Policy including Equity and Land Prices: This argument is a mixture of Irving Fisher's debt-deflation theory and the wisdom of recent finance theory on which argument (iii) depends.23 In Japan there is an argument supporting reflationary policy which holds that only inflation can resolve the accumulation of government debt stemming from successive stimulus packages and heightening corporate debt.
+Needless to say, the time horizon for influencing expectations is of consequence.